The next grant cycle for the Heritage Investment Grant will open April 3, 2017.

 Getting Started with the Application Process

-- The application and guidelines are available on a new online system.
+- The application and guidelines are available on a new online system on April 3.
 Click here to access the system.

 - Create a user account.
 This will allow you to save your application before submitting by the deadline.